Abhirashmi/CORONA-VIRUS-A-PYTHON-MACHINE-LEARNING-SOLUTION/README.md

 Runny Nose
 Breathing Problem- Categorical: 0/1/-1

-and using bootstap and html for UI
+and using bootstap and html for UI and flask modules